Digital nomad destinations: Working and Living in St. Croix

 Where to stay – long term accommodations

 If you have visited the island and now feel a strong pull to stay, getting long-term accommodation is a must.
 Walking around the island and familiarizing yourself with the specific areas is the best way to figure out which part of the island you can live in.
-Walking around and introducing yourself to the locals and transplants will also be a great way to find digital nomad communities who could help you find long term accommodations in St. Croix.
+Walking around and introducing yourself to the locals and transplants will also be a great way to find digital nomad communities that could help you find long-term accommodations in St. Croix.

 There are two main towns, Frederiksted on the western end and Christiansted on the northeast part of the island.

 Christiansted is the bigger of the island’s two cities.
 It is famous for its colorful homes that have been transformed into shops, restaurants and hotels.
 You will also find the beautifully preserved Fort Christiansvaern built by the Danish in 1749.
 Christiansted also has the charming boardwalk in the downtown harbor that will give you easy access to the landmark Caravelle Hotel and Casino.

 Frederiksted is a quieter town but does liven up when the occasional cruise ship lands making the port packed with vendors and tourists.
 Frederiksted is also a popular destination for locals and vacationers looking for aquatic adventures such as scuba diving and snorkeling.
 You can also find the popular Rainbow Beach which is a great place to do water sports or to chill at the Rhythms Rainbow Beach Bar.

 Once you have figured out which town you want to live in, try contacting AirBNB or Vrbo hosts to see if they would be willing to let you stay for a longer period of time and even negotiate the price so you can cut down the cost of living St. Croix.